wp-plugins/nextgen-facebook/readme.txt

 = 6.6-dev1 =

-Custom Post/Page Settings now added to new custom post types as they are created.
+Custom Post/Page Settings now added to new custom post types as they are created, added Open Graph meta tags for WooCommerce products (Pro version).

 = 6.5 =